gdsge/gdsge/README.md

 (For macOS users, see [the instruction for how to setup the Intel C++ compiler](README_compiler_macOS.md).)

-Then, acquire the source code by cloning the git repository (*the folder name should not contain spaces*):
+Then, acquire the source code by cloning the git repository (*the local folder name should not contain spaces*):

 ```git
 git clone https://github.com/gdsge/gdsge